-Broadleaf Commerce, the eCommerce platform solution provider for enterprise commerce brands, including O’Reilly Auto Parts and The Container Store, has announced their participation at NRF 2017.
+Broadleaf Commerce, the eCommerce platform solution provider for enterprise commerce brands, including O’Reilly Auto Parts and The Container Store, has announced their participation at Shoptalk 2017.

 As reported by Springfield Business Journal, O'Reilly Automotive Inc. (Nasdaq: ORLY) has been working on developing its own e-commerce platform.
 This week, the Springfield-based auto parts retailer announced a deal with Broadleaf Commerce for its next generation e-commerce platform.